daxcay/ImageDuplicateFinder/README.md

 - Finally, open the image directory.
 Images are now duplicate free.
 - A backup folder is created with all the original files (with duplicates) in case anything goes wrong.

-## CREDITS
+## About Me

-◉ Daxton Caylor - ComfyUI Node Developer
+Daxton Caylor - Python Developer
 - Discord - daxtoncaylor
 - Email - daxtoncaylor@gmail.com
 - Discord server: https://discord.gg/Z44Zjpurjp